karip/harbour-file-browser/FAQ.md

 ### What does error 'Unknown error' mean?

-It happens if you try to move a file from SD Card to phone or from phone to SD Card.
-Instead of moving (cut-paste), you should copy the file and then delete it manually.
+It happens if you try to move a directory from SD Card to phone or from phone to SD Card.
+Instead of moving (cut-paste), you should copy the directory and then delete it manually.

 ### Why opening a file does not work, but gives error "No application
 to open the file"?